zjpedu/CI-Pipeline-In-Action/README.md

                   [ $result -ge 36 ]
 ```

-or using the following method
+or using the following method (3.
+[Plus] Using Concourse github resource instead of clone the repo manually (refer to https://github.com/concourse/git-resource))

 ```shell
 resources: